Legally Written and Reviewed by Matthew Dolman

 Compensation covers all past and future medical and therapy costs, lost wages, and non-economic damages for pain, suffering, and emotional trauma.
 We also pursue punitive damages—money specifically intended to punish Lyft Corporation for its institutional failures.

-What is the most important thing I need to know about staying safe in a Lyft?
+What is the most important thing I need to know about passenger safety in a Lyft?

 Always use the in-app PIN Verification feature before entering the vehicle.
 Before the ride begins, confirm the driver's photo, name, license plate, and car model all match the information in your app exactly.